-When evaluating whether to pay discretionary incentive bonuses to any of the NEOs in 2019, the Compensation Committee reviewed the Company's performance and each NEO's performance for 2018 using factors such as leadership qualities, business responsibilities, career with the Company, current compensation arrangements, and long-term potential to enhance stockholder value.
-No pre-established formula was followed by the Compensation Committee for determining whether and the extent to which any NEO would receive a discretionary incentive bonus for 2018 performance or otherwise in 2019.
-Specifically, with respect to 2018 performance, the Compensation Committee did not prospectively establish individual or Company-wide qualitative or quantitative performance measures or related target levels that were required to be achieved for the NEOs to receive a discretionary incentive bonus.
+When evaluating whether to pay discretionary incentive bonuses to any of the NEOs, the Compensation Committee typically reviews the Company's performance and each NEO's performance using factors such as leadership qualities, business responsibilities, career with the Company, current compensation arrangements, and long-term potential to enhance stockholder value.
+No pre-established formula is followed or set by the Compensation Committee for determining whether and the extent to which any NEO would receive a discretionary incentive bonus.